get_compose

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with a single parameter 'slug' described as 'Service slug identifier'.
-The description adds no additional meaning beyond the schema.
+The only parameter 'slug' is fully described in the input schema with 'Service slug identifier'.
+The description adds no additional meaning beyond what the schema already provides.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.